 Anthrax is a disease caused by the bacterium Bacillus anthracis.
-This bacterium exists in nature in two forms: as an active growing cell (called the vegetative form) or as a dormant spore.
+This bacterium exists in nature in 2 forms: as an active growing cell (called the vegetative form) or as a dormant spore.
 The spores are very hardy and tolerant to extremes of temperature, humidity, and ultraviolet light.
 They can survive for long periods of time (even decades) in the environment without nutrients or water.
-When a spore enters a mammal host, the internal environment of the host—rich in water, sugars and amino acids—induces that spore to germinate into a vegetative cell that leads to disease.
+When a spore enters a mammal host, the internal environment of the host—rich in water, sugars, and amino acids—induces that spore to germinate into a vegetative cell that leads to disease.

 In nature, anthrax primarily affects herbivorous mammals such as cattle, sheep, and goats.1 According to the World Health Organization (WHO), anthrax is enzootic in animal populations in much of sub-Saharan Africa and Asia as well as in some southern European countries, parts of the Americas, and some regions in Australia.
 Outbreaks in animals also occur sporadically in other countries around the world.
 Human cases of anthrax are much less frequent.2